gauntface/web-push-book/README.md

 Cheers,
 Matt

+# Running Node Demo

+If you wish to run the node demo you'll first need to ensure you have the NPM dependencies installed:

+    npm install

+Then start the node app by running:

+    node src/demos/node-server/index.js

 # Running Site Locally

 If you want to run the site locally you'll need to install a number of dependencies for Jekyll and NPM.